jasperanders/EdmondsCoffeeDate/README.md

 python -m app
 ```

 This bot uses the bolt socket mode, you don't need to specify any endpoints in your app.
 Only make sure you have valid Slack-Tokens.
+Take a look at the [Slack Bolt Docs here](https://slack.dev/bolt-python/concepts).

 ### Using Flask

 !!
 The bot part of this application doesn't use flask.
 Still, we provide a flask-endpoint that can be used to use the general matching. !!

 Start the flask server with